Hudson Lowe Gets a Bad Rap

 Hudson Lowe was born on July 28, 1769, making him two-and-a-half weeks older than Napoleon.
 After their first meeting on April 16, 1816, Napoleon pronounced Lowe “hideous; he has a most villainous countenance.”
 Still, he said,

 we must not decide too hastily.
 The man’s disposition may perhaps make amends for the unfavourable impression which his face produces; this is not impossible.
 (2)

 Napoleon’s impression of Lowe did not improve.
 It got worse.
 After a total of six interviews between April and August 1816 (their conversations were conducted in Italian), Napoleon refused to meet with Lowe again.
 The next time Lowe got a good look at Napoleon was when he saw the Emperor’s corpse on May 6, 1821, the day after Napoleon died.

-There is no need to rehash the details of the relationship, as they are well documented elsewhere.
-Peter Friedman has written a good summary, posted on the Fondation Napoléon’s website.
+The details of the relationship are well documented by Peter Friedman on the Fondation Napoléon’s website.
 For a fuller treatment, I recommend Napoleon’s Jailer – Lt.
 Gen. Sir Hudson Lowe: a Life by Desmond Gregory (1996), or Sir Hudson Lowe and Napoleon by Robert Cooper Seaton (1898).

 Just doing his job